TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

 ..  t3-menu-tmenu:: expAll

-    :Data type: boolean /:ref:`stdWrap <stdwrap>`
+    :Data type: :ref:`data-type-boolean` / :ref:`stdWrap <stdwrap>`

     If this is true, the menu will always show the menu on the level underneath the menu item.
 This corresponds to a situation where a user has clicked a menu item and the menu folds out the next level.
-This can enable that to happen on all items as default.
+This can be enabled to happen on all items as default.

 collapse (removed)
 ------------------